 I’m not qualified.
 I don’t even know where to start.

 I hear this from many parents, including native speakers.
 Learning a language is a complex process.
 You need a plan, but you do not have to be a teacher to help your child learn.
 You do need to assess your situation and choose an approach that is right for your family.
 Understanding the basics of language learning is very helpful.
 Start by reading 5 Language Learning Concepts You Need to Understand to Raise a Bilingual Child.
-There are also excellent books available such as Family Language Learning: Learn Another Language, Raise Bilingual Children.
+There are also excellent books available such as Family Language Learning: Learn Another Language, Raise Bilingual Children and Maximize Your Child’s Bilingual Ability.

 There is no doubt that over the years you will invest in the process, as you invest in other aspects of your child’s education.
 The cost, however, does not have to be prohibitive.
 There are many excellent, free resources online.
 Whether you are supplementing a school program or working independently, take advantage of these.
 Mi mundo en palabras and Salsa are good places to start.
 There are also a variety of reasonably-priced programs available for teaching your child Spanish.